wazuh/wazuh-documentation/source/user-manual/manager/manual-integration.rst

 .. note::
   It is recommended to carefully check the groups and rule identifiers mentioned above, as defining them incorrectly will result in expected alerts not being sent to the integration.

-The full configuration reference for the Integrator daemon can be found :ref:`here <reference_ossec_integration>`.
+You can find the full configuration reference for the Integrator daemon in the :ref:`Integration <reference_ossec_integration>` section of our Reference guide.

 Optional settings
 ^^^^^^^^^^^^^^^^^

-The `Integrator` daemon uses the `optional settings` fields to configure the internal behavior of the integrations.
+The `Integrator` daemon uses the `optional settings` fields to tailor the integration behavior.

-The full configuration reference for the Integrator daemon can be found :ref:`here <reference_ossec_integration>`.
+You can find the full configuration reference for the Integrator daemon in the :ref:`Integration <reference_ossec_integration>` section of our Reference guide.

 Slack
 -----